The Journey of Natty Gann: Plot

 In 1935, teenage tomboy Natty Gann lives in Chicago with her unemployed widowed father, Sol.
 After being out of work because of the Great Depression, Sol applies for work as a lumberjack in Washington.
 However, to take the job, he must leave on almost no notice on a company bus.
 Unable to find Natty before departing, he leaves her a letter promising to send her the fare to join him as soon as he has earned it.
 Meanwhile, he makes arrangements with Connie, the shallow and insensitive innkeeper of their rooming-house, so Natty can stay on under Connie's temporary supervision.

 After overhearing Connie reporting her as an abandoned child, Natty runs away to find her father on her own, embarking on a cross-country journey riding the rails along with other penniless travelers and hobos.
-Along the way she saves a wolfdog from a dog fighting ring.
-In return the dog, whom she calls Wolf, becomes her friend and protector in her attempt to return to her father.
+Along the way she saves a wolf from a dog fighting ring.
+In return the animal, whom she calls Wolf, becomes her friend and protector in her attempt to return to her father.
 She has a brief, innocent romance with another young traveler, Harry, and encounters various obstacles that test her courage, perseverance, and ingenuity, such as being arrested after cattle rustling and remanded to a juvenile facility.
-Natty manages to escape the detention center and confronts the blacksmith who has been given control of the captured Wolf.
-The blacksmith turns out to be kind and fair-minded; he releases Wolf to Natty, and gives her food, a ride to a train station and enough money for a ticket.
+Natty manages to escape the detention center and confronts Charlie, the blacksmith who has been given control of the captured Wolf.
+Charlie turns out to be kind and fair-minded; he gives back Wolf as well as cooking her a meal.
+Charlie also gives Natty enough money for a train ticket.
 She is cheated of her ticket money by an unscrupulous ticket agent, and narrowly escapes his attempt to turn her in, returning to "riding the rails" illicitly on freight trains, where she is unexpectedly reunited with Harry in a rail-side shantytown.